 It is important that this three-pronged approach be designed to deal not only with men harassing women but with actions by women toward men, women toward other women, men toward other men, and behavior toward non-binary or gender-fluid staff.

 Most importantly, do not ignore harassing behaviors.
 Sexual harassment in the workplace is a form of sex discrimination and employers can be held responsible for not taking action to protect employees from harassment and sexual assault.
+Disrespect and incivility can be ‘gateway’ to sexual harassment.
+These behaviors and any precursors to harassment should be addressed proactively.

 Research has shown that our societal views of sexual harassment and of female-identifying people cause many to see sexual harassment policies in a way that is upside-down.
 There is a tendency to see the predator as being a victim of an accusation rather than focus on the person who felt harassed.
 Training and strong cultural values can counter this tendency and protect people from being retaliated against for coming forward.